Santiago-Pedemonte/Private-Blockchains/Proof-of-Work Blockchain/README.md

  **Note:** Can change `firstNode` with the path to the node's folder if it *isn't* in the same folder as Geth.

  * The `--mine` flag tells the node to mine new blocks.

- * The `--minerthreads` flag tells `geth` how many CPU threads, or "workers" to use during mining.
+ * The `--miner.threads` flag tells `geth` how many CPU threads, or "workers" to use during mining.
 Since the difficulty is low, setting it to 1 is enough.

 You should see the node `Committing new mining work`: